 In the first week, I get access to the codebase, the infrastructure, the project management tool, and the team communication channels.
 I read, listen, and identify the three to five most pressing problems.

-In weeks two and three, I start driving on the highest-priority item — usually one of: an architectural change, a hiring plan, a vendor decision, or a broken deploy process.
-I also set up the communication rhythm: what I report to the founder, when, and in what format.
+In weeks two and three, I start driving on the highest-priority item.
+Usually one of: an architectural change, a hiring plan, a vendor decision, or a broken deploy process.
+I also set up the communication rhythm — what I report to the founder, when, and in what format.

 By the end of week four, the founder has a written 90-day plan with specific milestones and clear owners.
 That document does not exist when an advisor starts.
+That is the whole point.

 Red flags in advisor and fractional CTO proposals